lexffe/discorder/README.md

-#Discorder A Commandline Interactive Discord Client
+#Discorder

+An interactve command line discord client

 Yup, very much in development.

- - Should be light on resource usage aswell
+ - Should be light on resource usage
- - Just started so not much added, and what is is somewhat buggy
+ - Just started so not much added, and what is is somewhat buggy, see tasks.TODO for details
  - Voice support might be added laaaaaater

-TODO:

- - Fix all race conditions... theres a lot of them probably

 Heres an image of its current state